FTP passive mode configuration, you can also check out this KB article: https://bbs.wftpserver.com/viewtopic.php?f=5&t=5

 Fixed IP address

-The fixed IP address points to this server, normally it is the fixed internet IP address.
+The fixed IP address points to this server, and normally it is the fixed internet IP address.

 Get IP from a web file